jmalenko/www.jaro.cz/it-education.md

-# IT Edudaction Path for Kids
+# IT Education Path for Kids

 ### Talk about how the world works